Misfits-Rebels-Outcasts/Nodef/documentation/NodePipeline.md

 4. The contextual overload of a user frequently panning a flowchart-like node graph on a small screen is significantly reduced.
 This will improve the usability and ease of managing a node graph on a small screen.

-5. The referencing model for linking nodes in a pipeline is similar to using a spreadsheet.
+5. The referencing model for linking nodes on a pipeline is similar to using a spreadsheet.
 'Merge' below is like a formula applying to cell 2 and 6.

      <span>7.
 Merge            (2,6)   ></span>